 The following describes the definition of two target platforms.
 One for Eclipse IDE / RCP development and the other one for OSGi development.

-3. Exercise: Setting up a target platform for Eclipse based development
+3. Exercise: Setting up a target platform for Eclipse based application development

-Ensure you target definition file is open in the Target Definition editor and press the Add… button.
+Ensure you target definition file is open in the Target Definition editor.
+Switch to the Source tab of the editor.
+Copy and paste the following text into the file:

 <?xml version="1.0" encoding="UTF-8" standalone="no"?>